Add

 • List filters (categories, tags).

-Multi-language management and localized content
+Multilingual management and localized content

-• Webflow: multi-language possible via:
+• Webflow: multilingual support possible via:

-• Native features (localization) on some levels.
+• Native features (localization) on certain plans.

-• Or via third-party integrations (Weglot, Localize, etc.).
+• Or third-party integrations (Weglot, Localize, etc.).

 Practical decision

-• Simple multi-language project, non-tech team → Webflow simpler.
+• Simple multilingual project, non-technical team → Webflow is simpler.

-Webflow vs Webstudio: performance, SEO and accessibility
+Webflow vs Webstudio: performance, SEO, and accessibility

-Load speed, Core Web Vitals, and front-end optimization
+Loading speed, Core Web Vitals, and front-end optimization

 • Webflow: